 How Wolseley Law Got Started

-Wolseley Law started with Gerrit Theule.
+Gerrit Theule went to law school wanting to start Wolseley Law.
 He grew up in, and lives in, Wolseley.
 It’s a community whose values and ideals Wolseley Law really wanted to emulate when we founded our firm: somewhere friendly, somewhere idealistic, and somewhere that looks out for other people.

-Tim Brown joined as a partner shortly after things got started and Kara Hague joined us not long after that.
-Tim and Kara shared the ideas of a community-centered place where we wouldn’t be worried about landing big downtown clients, but could focus on providing excellent service to help people dealing with their every day issues.
+Gerrit, Tim Brown, and Leah Unruh are all partners in Wolseley Law and they share the ideas of a community-centered place where they don’t need to be worried about landing big downtown clients, but can focus on providing excellent service to help people dealing with their every day issues.

 This means that Wolseley Law is always going to be finding new ways to help people with their legal issues.
 We have implemented, where possible, flat rate billing and unbundled services, for example.
 What does that mean?
 It means that, where it’s appropriate, you may actually know what your matter will cost before you begin.
 It will also mean that, again, where appropriate, you may be able to select certain legal services to suit your needs while doing some of the other steps on your own – making things more affordable and retaining control of your matter in a way that you may not have been able to do before.
 It also means that, where those things are not appropriate, or where they start as an option but your matter evolves into something different, we’ll have a real discussion as to what you need to get things done and we’ll be as upfront as possible as to why.

 Wolseley Law will keep looking at ways to improve things for our clients.
 Most importantly, we will always be here to provide information and help to people who need it through traditional legal service delivery, and through new ways too.

 Wolseley Law is like a lot of other law offices, to be sure.
 Clients can expect professional, discrete legal services where we guide you through your issue with sensitivity and competence.
 But what things might be different from what you’ve seen before?